 The terms of the contract between the owner and general contractor are normally included.
 If you are a subcontractor, you should ask for a copy of this contract so that you can be informed about the terms and conditions.

 Responsibility for Risk

 Usually, there are clauses about indemnity and insurance in the contract documents.
 The indemnity clause is a provision in which one party promises to compensate the other party for any harm, liability, or loss arising out of the contract.
 Make sure you understand how much the subcontractor is required to protect the work of others.
 Otherwise, you may pay for it in the long run.

 An insurance clause is important because it dictates who will maintain builder’s risk insurance or if a subcontractor will need to get a policy of their own.

 The scope of work outlines what you agreed to do.
 A good format includes the project name, project owner, and project location.
 The body of the contract documents will have a basic description of work to be performed under the subcontract.
 However, the actual details will be described in the plans and specifications.

 If there is a delay in the project or a schedule issue that will cost you money, you will not be able to recoup that money.
 For example, if you have to mobilize several times because they are not ready for your scope of work or you have to move your scaffold several times due to issues that are not your fault, you will not be able to recover these costs.

-Before you sign the contract, make sure to review the most recent plans and specifications, along with any project manuals, to ensure that they reflect the work you agreed to perform, verifying that only the work you agreed to do is included.
+Before you sign the contract documents, make sure to review the most recent plans and specifications, along with any project manuals, to ensure that they reflect the work you agreed to perform, verifying that only the work you agreed to do is included.

-One of the most important terms in your contract are the payment terms.
+One of the most important terms in your contract documents are the payment terms.

 The payment clause can show up in two different ways: the pay-when-paid clause and the pay-if-paid clause.
 Think of it as, “It’s not when you get paid, it’s if you get paid.”